m0m0y/e-commerce/README.md

 NOTE: There is no index.php on shop that's why we use home.php.

 **THIS IS THE DEFAULT ACCOUNT ON DASHBOARD**
+Admin
-Email: cpasucal107@gmail.com
+Email: admin
-Password: admin
+Password: 1

+Modifier
+john.doe@gmail.com
+1

 **THIS IS THE DEFAULT ACCOUNT ON SHOP**
-Email: example@email.com
+Email: johndoe@email.com
-Password: 123
+Password: 1

 The shop-default folder is not existing.